-All DMA degree program forms may be obtained from the Music Faculty Office.
+All DMA degree program forms may be obtained from the end of this manual or from the DMA office.

 I. ADMINISTRATION OF THE DOCTOR OF MUSICAL ARTS DEGREE

 A. Faculty

 Responsibility for making policy decisions for the DMA degree rests with the faculty of the graduate school of the seminary.
 The faculty has responsibilities such as